IamKay/100DaysOfCode/README.md

 * Day 27
   > Today was basically thinking day.
 Thinking about the future learning and building.
 I am currently on pwa but that limits my reach to my other desires.
 But when i try to pursue those, web calls me back.
 A dilemma.
 Also i did code a little, as help for a friend.
 The guy is doing a tough project, making an enterprise grade backend system for a company he wishes to be in.
 Can't say the specifics.
 That's it for today.

+* Day 28
+  > Learnt about flutter a little.
+As for web, i started with the basics of IndexedDB along with a codelab as well.
+Long day today, not a practical work.